laravel/docs/sanctum.md

 <a name="mobile-application-authentication"></a>
 ## Mobile Application Authentication

-You may use Sanctum tokens to authenticate your mobile application's requests to your API.
+You may also use Sanctum tokens to authenticate your mobile application's requests to your API.
 The process for authenticating mobile application requests is similar to authenticating third-party API requests; however, there are small differences in how you will issue the API tokens.

 <a name="issuing-mobile-api-tokens"></a>
 ### Issuing API Tokens

 To get started, create a route that accepts the user's email / username, password, and device name, then exchanges those credentials for a new Sanctum token.
+The "device name" given to this endpoint is for informational purposes and may be any value you wish.
+In general, the device name value should be a name the user would recognize, such as "Nuno's iPhone 12".

-The endpoint will return the plain-text Sanctum token which may then be stored on the mobile device and used to make additional API requests:
+Typically, you will make a request to the token endpoint from your mobile application's "login" screen.
+The endpoint will return the plain-text API token which may then be stored on the mobile device and used to make additional API requests:

     use App\Models\User;
     use Illuminate\Http\Request;